 Investment experience since 2002

-William Aldridge, Vice President, Investment Management, is a Portfolio Manager on the Mackenzie North American Equities Team.
-He covers the materials, energy, consumer discretionary and real estate investment trust sectors.
+William Aldridge, Vice President, Investment Management, is a Portfolio Manager on the Mackenzie North American Equity & Income Team.

-William’s career in the investment industry began in 2002.
+William’s career in the investment industry began in 2002 when he joined the equity research team at a Canadian investment bank.
 He joined Howson Tattersall Investment Counsel in 2006, and the company became part of Mackenzie Investments in 2008.
-Prior to 2006, William was an Equity Analyst at a Canadian independent broker-dealer covering real estate, transportation and special situations.

 William has a BSc from the University of British Columbia, an MBA from the Richard Ivey School of Business and is a CFA charterholder.